dudek26/Create-Blazing-Hot/info/curseforge description.md

 Using Blaze Gold, you can upgrade Copper Casings to **Blaze Casings**.
 They can be later used to craft a new machine - the **Blaze Mixer**:

 *   When there is no fuel inside, the Blaze Mixer behaves exactly like the Mechanical Mixer.
-*   If the mixer is fueled (by default, the fuel can be either Lava or Nether Lava) it works **twice as fast** as the Mechanical Mixer, and melting metals is five times faster.
+*   If the mixer is fueled (by default, the fuel can be either Lava or Nether Lava) it works **twice as fast** as the Mechanical Mixer, and melting metals is three times faster.
 *   There are also some recipes **exclusive to Blaze Mixer**, such as the Nether Lava recipe or more efficient Molten Blaze Gold and melting recipes.

 _Currently, there is no support for Roughly Enough Items (REI).
 Use EMI or JEI if you want to view the recipes._